 Ta Ra a bit!

 Being snowed in and going slightly stir crazy has some benefits.
-The house got a good cleaning and I spent time with Adobe apps having great fun with online tutorials.
+I spent time with Adobe apps having great fun with online tutorials.
 Since I got Adobe CC at the beginning of the year I found there was some catching up to do from CS6 (the previous version I had) to the new features and functionality in the cloud suite.

 The curvy, organic shapes was created in Illustrator and inspired by Veerle’s blog .
 The combination of the juicy colours and the lovely curvy shapes drew me in and kept me occupied for a good wee while.